Register a New Jersey Foreign LLC

 How long will it take New Jersey to process the Application for Certificate of Authority?

-Online and in-person filings are processed in about a day.
-Faxed and mailed filings can a month or more.
+New Jersey processes online and in-person filings in about a day.
+Faxed and mailed filings can take a month or more.
 Moral of the story: file online.

 NJ Foreign LLC Registration FAQ